alhuissi/hackernews-monorepo/README.md

 docker-compose exec client npm run lint
 ```

-## Continuous Integration (CI)

-This project uses GitHub Actions for continuous integration, automatically running tests and linters on push or pull requests.
-You can view the workflow results in the "Actions" tab of the GitHub repository.

 ### GitHub Actions Configuration

 The CI workflow is defined in `.github/workflows/nodejs.yml` for the server.
 It sets up the project, installs dependencies, and runs tests and linters.